usamaali012/django-mosh-1/Section_5.md

 # F Objects:
 	- using this class we can reference a particular field from the same table.
 	- query_set = Product.objects.filter(inventory=F('unit_price'))
-	- Using F Object, we can also reference fielf in a related table.
+	- Using F Object, we can also reference field in a related table.
 	- query_set = Product.objects.filter(inventory=F('collection__id')), In general:
 	- F('relatedTableName__relatedTableFiled')